sandhawke/setdefault/README.md

 The name is a little misleading, but that's the name in Python.
 I think of it as "get (after setting, if necessary)".

-It's for that pattern where if a key hasn't been used yet, you have to first set it to a default value.
+This is useful for that pattern where if a key hasn't been used yet, you have to first set it to a default value.

 In typical JS, you end up either doing the lookup twice, or having extra variables floating around.

 Replace this:
 ```js